Skip to main content

 • Select some components to deploy (see how).

-• Gearset will begin a check-only deployment to your selected org.
-Nothing will be deployed to your org at this stage.
-If anything goes wrong - for example, the deployment fails or Apex unit tests don’t pass - we’ll show you exactly what happened so you can fix it.
+• Gearset will begin a check-only deployment to your selected org - which means that we will validate your deployment package against the target org.
+Nothing will be deployed to your target org at this stage.
+If anything goes wrong - for example, the deployment fails, or Apex unit tests don’t pass (if these are configured to run) - we’ll show you exactly what happened so you can fix it.

-• For advanced users, you can also specify the level of Apex unit testing (learn more) you would like to carry out using the arrows on the VALIDATE DEPLOYMENT button.
+• For advanced users, you can also specify the level of Apex unit testing you would like to carry out using the arrows on the Validate deployment button.

 Deploying a validated package with Gearset